Ruiyuan-Kirk-LIU/Ruiyuan_Kirk_LIU.github.io/_pages/about.md

 **My academic interests mainly lie in:**
 · Diversity of coral symbiotic algae
 · Phototaxis of zooxanthellae and its effects on symbiosis establishment
-· Signal transduction and immune mechanisms between symbiont algae and their cnidarian hosts
+· Signal transduction and immune mechanisms between symbiont algae and cnidarian hosts
 · How coral-algal symbioses adapt and acclimate to global climate and environmental changes

+My non-academic interests are _Diving_ and _Hiking_.
+I find joy in the unique scenery of these trips, and the beauty of nature profoundly inspires my research.

 Click here to see my complete [CV](../assets/Curriculum_Vitae.pdf)